-I’ve recently been looking around again for a great clean and minimalist theme and I was overwhelmed be the sheer number of highest quality themes.
+When looking around again for a great clean and minimalist theme in 2011 I was overwhelmed be the sheer number of highest quality themes.

-Many Wordprsss themes look a design for a few thousands of dollars.
-Many of the best are premium themes but you also get outstanding free themes.
+Many WordPress themes sported a design that looked like a custom one for a few thousands of dollars.
+Many of the best were premium themes but you also could get outstanding free themes.

-As noted above blogging in the early days was often like tweeting or writing Facebook updates today.
+As noted above blogging in the early days was often like tweeting or writing Facebook updates.

 Short sentences with a link were quite common.
 Adding images or even videos did not happen a lot at first.
 I remember that I rarely added images during the first months of my blog in 2003.